standardpixel/simple-react-webpack-static-plugin/README.md

         * **title** (string) _Required for default template_ [Page title]
   * **options** (object) _Optional_
-    **template** (string) _Optional_ [An override mustache template] **ingnore-extras** (array) _Optional_ [File extensions for NodeJs to ignore when reading your modules.
+    **template** (string) _Optional_ [An override mustache template] **ignore-extensions** (array) _Optional_ [File extensions for NodeJs to ignore when reading your modules.
 This is useful if you are using webpack loaders to load non-javascript files]